Deep Dive Into Regulations for Digital Accessibility

 How is Section 508 Different from the ADA?

 Section 508 of the rehabilitation act concerns federally-funded agencies and organizations, such as contractors and suppliers.
-It mandates that such organizations provide digital communications conforming to 508 compliance requirements that also comply with Level AA of WCAG.<
+It mandates that such organizations provide digital communications conforming to 508 compliance requirements that also comply with Level AA of WCAG.

 The (ADA) applies to businesses open to the public, nonprofits, and regional and state governments.
 Title III of the ADA forbids discrimination against people with disabilities in public places.
 It’s also important to note that U.S. courts increasingly rule that the ADA applies to websites and mobile apps.

-What Are the 508 Compliance Requirements?
+What Are Section 508 Compliance Requirements?

 What Is a Voluntary Product Accessibility Template?